-When the cells of the breast tissue grow at an abnormal rate and their growth cannot be controlled by the body’s immune system, it is called breast cancer.
-When the cancer cells spread to other parts of the body, it is called metastasized breast cancer.
+Breast cancer is the disease in which cells in the breast grow out-of-control, displacing normal breast cells.
+When breast cancer spreads to other parts of the body, it is called metastasized breast cancer.
 Breast cancer and its complications can affect nearly every part of the body.
-Breast cancer affects men as well, but at far lower rates.
+Although breast cancer predominantly occurs in women, it can also affect men.

-- Invasive lobular carcinoma: It first develops in breast’s tubes and invades nearby tissues.
+- Invasive lobular carcinoma first develops in lobules of the breast (milk glands) and then invades nearby tissues.

-- Paget disease of the nipple: This type of breast cancer begins in the ducts of the nipple, but as it grows, it begins to affect the skin and areola of the nipple.
+- Paget disease of the nipple: This type of breast cancer begins in the ducts of the nipple, but as it grows, it begins to affect the skin and area of the nipple.

 - Phyllodes tumor: This very rare type of breast cancer grows in the connective tissue of the breast.
 Most of these tumors are benign, but some are cancerous.

 - Angiosarcoma: This cancer that grows on the blood and lymph vessels in the breast.